justonlyforyou/shippingmanager_copilot/docs/tutorials/03-discovered-formulars.md

 # Discovered Game Formulas

-All formulas verified against live game data.
+All formulas are from game files itself and verified against live game data as well.

 ---